djbetterly/simpledoser/README.md

 Controlled through http://www.simpledoser.com - Free for users of this project

 Firmware supports up to 6 Pumps with scheduling for 12 and 24hr periods, calibration and manual functions.
+Calibration automatically runs for 60 seconds for each pump.
 ##CLI Commands
 ```bash
   Variables: